 Publishing with the Iowa Law Review

 The Iowa Law Review is recognized as an excellent source of legal scholarship.
-The Review has been cited over 29,000 times on HeinOnline, ranking it among the top fifteen law journals.
-A study by Washington & Lee University also ranks the Review as the 14th most influential law journal based on recent citations in journals and cases.
-We are committed to maintaining the Iowa Law Review's historical reputation and continuing its recent success by selecting quality legal scholarship.
-We invite you to join in that success by submitting your article for publication.
+The Iowa Law Review has been cited over 52,000 times on HeinOnline, ranking it among the twenty most-often-cited journals.
+A study by Washington & Lee University also ranks the Iowa Law Review as the ninth most popular journal for overall citations and the third most popular journal for case citations over the past seven years.
+The Law Review is committed to maintaining our historical reputation and continuing our recent success by selecting quality legal scholarship.
+We invite you to join in our success by submitting your article for publication.

 The Iowa Law Review does not have a maximum word count or page limit, although the length of the manuscript may be a factor we consider in the selection process.
 We are happy to review full-length articles as well as slightly shorter essays.
 The Review typically does not publish book reviews or review submissions by students other than our student writers.